Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Amie from Visalia, CA

 If you are talking about boiling an egg in the shell, like for hard boiled eggs, I don't think you can boil them in an electric skillet.
 They aren't deep enough for the water to completely cover the egg.
-It might work to make poached eggs in the skillet, because they are normally made in a frying pan of some kind, that has boiling water in it.

 I've never tried it but my electric skillet is deep enough to put the eggs in so they would be completely covered with water.
 My advice would be to experiment by seeing if you can even bring water to a boil in it, place in one egg, turn skillet off and check the egg after about 12 minutes.
 As long as the water will boil in the skillet and the egg can be completely covered I don't see why it wouldn't work because I just barely cover my eggs with water in a saucepan, bring to boil, turn off and take out after 12 minutes.